vipulnaik/working-drafts/mathcheck/README.md

 - `SELF_REFERENCE` — a symbol defined in terms of itself
 - `MALFORMED_MATH_TAG` — empty, unbalanced, or crossed `<math>` delimiters;
   these corrupt span detection and turn prose into phantom variables
+- `GAP_PROSE_CONFLICT` — a pasted GAP transcript contradicts the page's own prose (a flipped `true`/`false`, a stale predicate).
+Checked without running GAP, by comparing two renderings of the same claim
+- `PROSE_SELF_CONFLICT` — the page asserts both polarities of the same claim.
+  Worth catching on its own, and it also *masks* `GAP_PROSE_CONFLICT`: while both statements stand, any comparison against that claim silently passes
 - `UNBALANCED_MATH` — mismatched `()`, `{}` or `[]` inside a math span.
   MathJax renders `\Omega_1(Z(\overline{G})` without complaint, so these survive review indefinitely